Skip to content

 Mental illnesses are diagnosed according to criteria and range from high‑prevalence disorders such as anxiety and depression, through to low‑prevalence disorders such as psychosis, schizophrenia, and bipolar disorder (AIHW & NIAA 2020).

-There are cultural differences to be considered by practitioners when identifying and treating mental health conditions in Indigenous Australians.
+There are cultural differences to be considered by practitioners when identifying and treating mental health conditions in First Nations people.
 Symptoms such as a weakened spirit and community disconnection may require cultural resolution and healing with culturally appropriate counselling services (Gee et al. 2014).
-Additionally, expressions and perceptions of mental health conditions such as depression may differ between Indigenous and non-Indigenous Australians (Brown et al. 2012; Vicary & Westerman 2004).
+Additionally, expressions and perceptions of mental health conditions such as depression may differ between First Nations people and non-Indigenous Australians (Brown et al. 2012; Vicary & Westerman 2004).

 Key statistics